PHOENIXCONTACT/Application-Developer-Training/chapter-1-basics.md

 the new folder `PencilFactory`.
 It also does some initial configuration and ships empty databases.

 That means, you can directly open it in Visual Studio and dig into it.
-Before you run the app, you might need to [install licenses](#encountering-wupiexceptions).

 Run the application (press `F5`).